whiskyechobravo/kerkoapp/README.md

 demo site.

-## Requirements
+## Getting started

+This section presents two approaches to getting started with KerkoApp: running from a standard installation of KerkoApp, or running from a Docker container pre-built with KerkoApp.
+You may choose the one you are more comfortable with.

+### Standard installation

-KerkoApp requires Python 3.6 or later.
+This procedure requires Python 3.6 or later.

-## Installation

 1. The first step is to install the software.
 As with any Python package, it is highly recommended to install it within a [virtualenv].